 2. Pay the Application Fees

+The final step of the online application is to make payment.
+Please note that application fees are non-refundable.
 You can pay by credit card or check.
-You'll pay after you've entered all of the information on your online application as a final step.
-If paying by check, please mail your check after submitting your application online.
+If paying by check, please mark the pay by check option to submit your application and then mail your check to the Board office.
 Applications are not complete until valid payment is received.
 Please make checks out to "OBPT" or "Oregon Board of Physical Therapy".

 All applicants must pass the OR-JAM.
 The OR-JAM is a law exam based on the content of the Oregon Revised Statutes (ORS) and Oregon Administrative Rules (OAR).
 The OR-JAM is a timed 90-minute exam of 50 multiple-choice questions.
 A score of 80% or greater is required to pass.
 The cost to take the OR JAM is $48.00 for each attempt.
 It is a computer-based, open-book exam that you can take from your home computer.